-According to the American Society for the Advancement of Laser Surgery (ASAPS), typical but transitory adverse effects of laser hair removal include redness or discoloration and swelling.
+According to the American Society for the Advancement of Laser Surgery (ASAPS), typical but transitory adverse effects of laser hair removal include redness, discoloration, and swelling.
 You may also suffer some discomfort.
 According to the AADA, these adverse effects often subside within 1 to 3 days.

-Utilizing the appropriate lasers for your skin and hair color or type, an experienced, board-certified practitioner will endeavor to minimize laser hair removal side effects.
+Utilizing the appropriate lasers for your skin and hair colour or type, an experienced, board-certified practitioner will endeavour to minimize laser hair removal side effects.
 Additionally, they will inquire about your medical history and any drugs that may cause harmful effects.

 - Persistent changes in skin pigmentation